sujithq/self-service/CONTRIBUTING.md

   // The name of the issue form template to use.
   "issueFormTemplate": "create-announcement.yml",

-  // The title of the issue.
-  "issueTitle": "[IssueOps] Create a new announcement",

   // The unique label added to issues created with this template.
   "label": "create-announcement",